This NBBD.COM-Titusville website contains programs, details and links that supplement and support the official website.

 Black Point Wildlife Drive is a 7 mile, one-way , self guiding tour through impounded marshes.
 The drive offers several numbered stops which are described in a brochure that can be picked up at the entrance to the drive.
 Wading birds, shorebirds, raptors, waterfowl, alligators, otters, and other species of wildlife frequent the area.
 The Cruickshank Tower located at Stop 8 offers a view of the surrounding marshes from a 10' tower.

-HIKING TRAILS - In addition to the trail at the VIC, three other trails are offered: Oak Hammock Trail (1/2 mile), Palm Hammock Trail (3 miles), and Cruickshank Trail (5 miles).
+HIKING TRAILS - In addition to the Boardwalk Trail at the VIC, five other trails are offered: Oak Hammock Trail (1/2 mile), Palm Hammock Trail (3 miles), and Cruickshank Trail (5 miles).
 The Hammock trails are typically wet following periods of rain, while the Cruickshank trail (dike) is dry.
-Newer trails include the Scrub Ridge Trail (Florida Scrub Jays), and the Pine Flatwood Hiking Trail.
+Newer trails include the Scrub Ridge Trail (Florida Scrub-Jays), the Pine Flatwood Hiking Trail (1 mile) and the Wild Bird Trail (1/4 mile).
 Bug repellant is recommended for all trails, especially from March - October.

 FISHING - The Indian River, Banana River and Mosquito Lagoon offer fishing for species such as red drum, spotted sea trout, snook, tarpon and black drum.
 Boat launching access is available at several sites throughout the Refuge for smaller watercraft.
 Larger boats (18'+) usually launch at Haulover Canal or from the near-by Parrish Park on SR 402/406.
 Night fishing is allowed by boat only and a permit is required.
 All fishing is in accordance with state regulations.
 Commercial fishing operations require a permit which can be purchased at the Refuge Headquarters/VIC complex for $150.00 annually.
 Commercial fishing guides require a permit as well.
 Sport Fishing Regulation